 Here is a closer look at what liability means in torts, personal injury law, and criminal law.

 In tort you have two categories: intentional and unintentional.

 Intentional torts are those instances where there was deliberate wrongdoing, or intent.
 Unintentional torts usually refer to negligence.
 Negligence means there was no deliberate wrongdoing, but you caused harm to someone, because you acted unreasonably.
 Liability is a part of both these types of torts.

 Under tort law, you have a “standard of liability,” which means that you have to prove a duty of care was owed to you by the other party and they failed to fulfill that obligation.

 - Intention: in some civil lawsuits, the plaintiffs have to establish that the defendant desired to cause injury.
 The way intent can be ascertained here is by proving that the defendant meant to cause the consequences that arose due to their actions.

 - Negligence: this most often falls under the category of unintentional torts, but can even figure into intentional torts.
 Here we look at the defendant having failed in their duty of care towards the plaintiff.
-For example, if go to the doctor, the doctor has a standard and duty of care to provide the treatment of a reasonable medical man.
+For example, if you go to the doctor, the doctor has a standard and duty of care to provide the treatment of a reasonable physician.